The Benjamin Royal Sonesta New York: Development and early years

 The Beverly Hotel was developed by Moses Ginsberg, who went on to develop the Carlyle Hotel.
 In contrast to Roth's earlier Ritz Tower on Park Avenue, a classically styled building in an upper-class neighborhood, the Beverly Hotel was developed in a middle-class area with fewer classical details.
 Ginsberg announced plans for a 25-story hotel on the site in November 1926.
 The structure would be designed in the Italian Renaissance style and measure 100 by 71 ft across; the first 15 stories would occupy the entire site, while the upper stories would taper off above a series of setbacks.
 The structure was to cost $2.5 million and was developed by the Lexington-Concord Corporation.
 By early 1927, many of the hotel's apartments were being leased.

 The restaurant at the hotel's base opened at the end of September 1927, and A. G. Walker & Co. was appointed as the renting agent for the Beverly, which was completed in early October 1927.
 Most of the apartments had been rented out at the time of the hotel's opening, including many of the apartments with terraces.
 Among the earliest occupants of the hotel was Louise Cromwell Brooks, the wife of Douglas MacArthur, who had rented the entirety of the 26th floor.
 Other tenants included explorer Richard E. Byrd, actor Lionel Atwill, accountant Jacob K. Lasser, and financier and art collector Chester Dale.
-The hotel also hosted such events as the wedding of Russian prince Vladimir Koudacheff in 1927.
+The hotel hosted such events as the wedding of Russian prince Vladimir Koudacheff in 1927.
 The Beverly was one of several large buildings to be completed on Lexington Avenue in the late 1920s.